The report is divided into three parts:

 We can use our data to determine which specialties are at risk within the next decade.

-While it may take years for many physicians to retire from the workforce, healthcare providers should be actively taking steps to address this right now.
+While it may take years for many providers to retire from the workforce, healthcare providers should be actively taking steps to address this right now.
 The most obvious reason to develop an action plan now is that it can take upwards of a decade to educate and train a new physician.
 Time, however, isn’t the only concern.
 Feelings of burnout heightened by the COVID-19 pandemic have already pushed thousands of healthcare workers into early retirement.

 Feelings of burnout